Omnidirectional domain wall modes protected by fragile topological states

-This work aims at filling this conceptual gap by deliberately searching for robust localized modes that are unequivocally linked to, and protected by, the fragile topology.
+This Letter aims at filling this conceptual gap by deliberately searching for localized modes that are unequivocally linked to, and protected by, the fragile topology.
 We seek such modes along the DWs of bi-domain lattices obtained by adjoining two structural self-dual twisted kagome (SSTK) sublattices with different topological character - one trivial and the other fragile topological - making sure that the two phases are designed to be spectrally compatible.
-The proposed approach draws partial inspiration from the behavior of mechanical analogs of the quantum valley-Hall effect (QVHE)~\cite{Marino_et_all_QVHE_PhysRevX_2015,Raj_Ruzzene_QVHE_NewJournalPhys_2017,Jihong_et_all_QVHE_PhysRevApplied_2019,Liu_Semperlotti_QVHE_PhysRevApplied_2019,Qian_et_all_QVHE_PhysRevB_2018}, where domain-bound modes can be generated at the DW of two subdomains characterized by opposite valley topologies limiting a shared bandgap (BG)~\cite{Pan_et_all_QVHE_PhysRevB_2015}.
-By-product objective of our study is precisely to overcome limitation of QVHE analogs, which only work for systems with low intervalley scattering and for DWs oriented along selected directions.
-In contrast to QVHE, we document a substantial robustness of the observed modes against different DW orientations and the introduction of defects.
+The proposed approach draws partial inspiration from the behavior of mechanical analogs of the quantum valley-Hall effect (QVHE)~\cite{Marino_et_all_QVHE_PhysRevX_2015,Raj_Ruzzene_QVHE_NewJournalPhys_2017,Jihong_et_all_QVHE_PhysRevApplied_2019,Liu_Semperlotti_QVHE_PhysRevApplied_2019,Qian_et_all_QVHE_PhysRevB_2018}, where domain-bound modes can be generated at the DW of two subdomains characterized by opposite valley topologies bounding a shared bandgap (BG)~\cite{Pan_et_all_QVHE_PhysRevB_2015}.
+A by-product objective of our study is to address a limitation of QVHE analogs, which support DW modes along various orientations~\cite{CHENvalley2019,Wu2017valleyNatCom} except for specific forbidden directions.
+In contrast, here we put forth a strategy to achieve truly omni-directional DW mode localization capability along any arbitrary direction.

 We begin our analysis resuming the SSTK configuration presented in~\cite{Azizi_et_all_PhysRevLett_2023}, which features fragile topological bands.
 Recall that the configuration consists of a self-dual kagome in which the triangles are solid patches, taken to be thin to realize plane-stress conditions, connected by finite-thickness ligaments.
 Our objective is to extract from this baseline geometry two topologically distinct derivative configurations - one trivial and the other topological - that are simultaneously geometrically and spectrally compatible.
 Geometric compatibility requires that the lattices can be seamlessly stitched to form a DW, which implies that they shall share the same unit cell primitive lattice vectors and $C_{3v}$ point group symmetry.
 Moreover, in anticipation of the construction of an experimental prototype, we seek configurations that are practically feasible under the constraints of the available fabrication methods.
 Specifically, we want the lattices to be mono-material, as to be agilely obtainable via subtractive manufacturing (e.g., machining or water-jet cutting) from a slab of homogeneous, low-damping material with uniform and predictable properties, e.g., a metal.
 We also require that the two lattices deviate from each other only in terms of different patterns of cuts introduced a posteriori as a perturbation of the shared baseline SSTK geometry.
 This ensures that the thickness of the hinges, which is a critical parameter, is preserved across the DW.
 Finally, we want the two configurations to be spectrally compatible, i.e., to feature a shared full BG in the mid-frequency region of the spectrum.